Herzlich willkommen! Wir haben erkannt, dass Sie ggf. eine andere Sprache benötigen.

 Source: https://de.statista.com/statistik/daten/studie/518093/umfrage/motivationsgruende-bei-der-arbeit-in-deutschland/

-HR accompanies change
+HR supports the change

 Increased efficiency through employee retention